-Since astaxanthin has antioxidant properties, it can alleviate oxidative stress.
-If you take astaxanthin orally it can help control bacteria that can cause ulcers to appear.
-Astaxanthin can help protect intestinal wall lining to prevent ulcers from popping up.
+Since Astaxanthin has antioxidant properties, it can alleviate oxidative stress.
+If you take Astaxanthin orally, it can help control bacteria that can cause ulcers to appear.
+In addition, Astaxanthin can help protect intestinal wall lining to prevent ulcers from popping up.

 Astaxanthin Benefit #8: Immune Support

-The immune system is the main defense system against viruses, bacteria, and all sorts of nasty intruders that enter our bodies.
-However, if the immune system is not functioning properly diseases enter the body and wreak havoc on your health.
+The immune system is the primary defense system against viruses, bacteria, and all sorts of nasty intruders that enter our bodies.
+However, if the immune system is not functioning properly, diseases enter the body and wreak havoc on your health.
 With this in mind, how rapidly your immune system responds to threats is critical.
-Too slow and you end up sick.
-There are plenty of diseases that work specifically by attacking the immune system, such as HIV.
+Too slow, and you end up sick.
+Many diseases work specifically by attacking the immune system, such as HIV.